Reject to Power – A Key Technology for Waste Recovery

 Whereas classic waste incineration plants incinerate waste on a grate at extremely high temperatures, the incineration process in the Reject-to-Power process takes place at much lower temperatures.

-As part of this process, household refuse, industrial waste products from paper, pulp and wood processing plants, or even sewerage sludge is thrown into the furnace by a spinning wheel, spreading the waste products evenly across a grate with different zones.
+As part of this process, household refuse, industrial waste products from paper, pulp and wood processing plants, or even sewerage sludge are thrown into the furnace by a spinning wheel, spreading the waste products evenly across a grate with different zones.
 Some waste is also burnt mid-flight.
 You can find a detailed description of this technique by clicking here.

 Efficient Incineration and Optimum Use of Energy

 The heat that is generated by this incineration is used to produce steam.
-The characteristics of the steam can be adapted to suit the relevant requirements – be it for process heat or for producing electricity.
+The characteristics of the steam can be adapted to suit the relevant requirements – be it for processing heat or for producing electricity.
 Thanks to the efficient incineration of waste materials and this re-employment of energy, the Reject-to-Power process results in savings on both disposal and energy costs.
 Christof Industries plants employing this technique can produce between 5 and 30 MWth of heat.

 Advantages of the Reject-to-Power Technique